plone/training/plone_training_config/instructions.rst

     You can do this multiple times to fix problems, e.g. if your network-connection was down and steps could not finish because of this.

-Once the provisioning-process is completed you can login to the now running virtual machine.
+Once Vagrant finishes the provisioning-process, you can login to the now running virtual machine.

 .. code-block:: bash